Skip to main content

 How often should I feed my dog?
 This depends on their age and size.
 Most adult dogs eat twice a day, while puppies need smaller, more frequent meals.

 What treats are good for my dog?
-Stick to healthy, low-calorie treats that complement your dog’s diet.
+Stick to healthy, low-calorie treats that complement your dog’s diet (for example, freeze dried treats could be a healthy option).
 Avoid anything with artificial coloring or too many preservatives.

 Should I change my dog’s diet over time?
 Yes.
 As your dog ages or if their health needs change, their diet should adapt too.
 Always consult your vet before making any major changes.